Difference Between MVVM vs MVC

 1. Operating Principle

 The format of the MVC can be edited to minimum sections that have the fact to understand the relationship between design patterns.
-The simple method to link the disjoint model and here view is to develop a controller which enables the view to develop the data model.
-The indirect method in MVC enables the viewer to interact with background and it is not adaptable for every application. the controller in MVC is not suitable for one-page applications.
+The simple method to link the disjoint model and here view is developing a controller that enables the view to develop the data model.
+The indirect method in MVC enables the viewer to interact with the background, and it is not adaptable for every application.
+The controller in MVC is not suitable for one-page applications.
 The popular technique to associate the view of the model via an un-creative interface called ViewModel.
-The ViewModel depends strongly on the frontend application whereas, in the MVVM method, the ViewModel is not the controller.
-It functions as a binder which blends that information between model and view.
+The ViewModel depends strongly on the frontend application, whereas, in the MVVM method, the ViewModel is not the controller.
+It functions as a binder that blends that information between model and view.
 But the format of MVC is used to develop segregation which is dependent on view and model.
 The format of MVVM is used to interact bi-directional and works effectively on single-page applications.

 2. Design Pattern

-The software design pattern introduced in the year, 1970 is known as MVC which drives the divergence of concern that insists on the domain model and a logic controller that is segregated from the user interface.
-The testing and maintenance of application which is easy and simple.
+The software design pattern introduced in the year 1970 is known as MVC, which drives the divergence of concern that insists on the domain model and a logic controller that is segregated from the user interface.
+The testing and maintenance of the application, which is easy and simple.
 The structure of MVC is divided into the controller, model, and view.
 In the design pattern of MVVM, it supports dual way binding data between ViewModel and View.
 It enables the instinctive propagation that lies inside ViewModel to View the option.
 The ViewModel uses observing sequence to insist on any alterations in ViewModel and can be reflected in the Model.

 The collection of classes in the model describes the business and data model.
 It describes the business policies which explain the alteration and manipulation of data.
 In MVC, the model is defined by business logic which is explained by the collection of classes.
 The data access operation is given by the business and data model and explains the arrangement and manipulation of data in business rules.
-The view of MVC and MVVM denote the components of the user interface such as CSS, HTML, jQuery.
-The display is provided by the view which gathered data from the controller as a result.
-It also modulates the model which is fed into the user interface.
-The ViewModel in MVVM is responsible for displaying the command and functions which is to guide and view the status and in triggering the instances in view and model console.
+The MVC and MVVM view denote the components of the user interface such as CSS, HTML, and jQuery.
+The display is provided by the view, which gathered data from the controller as a result.
+It also modulates the model, which is fed into the user interface.
+The ViewModel in MVVM is responsible for displaying the command and functions, guiding and viewing the status and triggering the instances in view and model console.
 The controller in MVC is responsible for action on the incoming request.
 It receives the input through view and then processes via model and outfeed to view again.
 The controller behaves as an intermediator between model and view.